Skip to main content

 During Treatment

-• Usually done in hospital or specialized center
+• Treatment is done in a hospital or specialized apheresis center

-• Blood flows through the machine and back to you
+• Blood flows through the apheresis machine and back to you

 Treatment Schedule